BedirK/BedirK/README.md

 - 👋 Hi, I’m @BedirK
-- 👀 I’m interested in all operations about "Data Analysis and Test Automation"
+- 👀 I’m interested in all operations about "Data Analysis, Software Testing"
-- 🌱 I’m currently learning Java and SQL
+- 🌱 I’m currently learning Java,
 - 💞️ I’m looking to collaborate with people always eager to learn and open to development :}
 - 📫 How to reach me --> "bedir.metu@gmail.com"